 Flying with a baby can be stressful under the best of circumstances but a long flight can be downright exhausting.
-Thankfully, many airlines offer bassinets on airplanes that can give you a small break while your little one naps.
+Thankfully, many airlines offer bassinets that can give you a small break while your little one naps.

 In this post we’ll answer all your questions: